 One question that comes up is it necessary to do both Sunrise and Sunset.
 If you have some spare time and cash yes well worth it.

-Do note there seems to be two main areas for viewing / experiencing the white dessert and malsi rann took us to another one compared to Rannutsav organisers.
-The one Malsi took us had a better overall open and vast uncivilised view, but you couldn't walk way to far as the salt started getting soft, like quick sand.
+Do note there seems to be two main areas for viewing / experiencing the white dessert and Malsi Rann took us to another one compared to Rannutsav organizers.
+The one Malsi took us had a better overall open and vast uncivilized view, but you couldn't walk way to far as the salt started getting soft, like quick sand.

-Rannutsav tok us to a slightly different spot which was a beautiful but there were too many structures like tents, fences that spoilt the view.
-I'm not sure if this obstructions are a norm or was there to an event they were hosting at that time (Gujrat chief minister visit).
+Rannutsav took us to a slightly different spot which was beautiful but there were too many structures like tents, fences that spoils the view.
+I'm not sure if this obstructions are a norm or was there to an event they were hosting at that time (Gujarat chief minister visit).